Emmaus is a homelessness charity providing more than just a bed for the night to people who have experienced homelessness and social exclusion.

 We provide a home for as long as someone needs it and meaningful work in our social enterprise.
 Living in a stable environment with the opportunity to work helps our companions, as residents are known to regain lost self-esteem and the confidence to get back on their feet.

-There are currently 29 Emmaus communities across the UK, providing a home and meaningful work to more than 800 formerly homeless people.
-In addition to this, there are four emerging groups, working hard to establish new communities.
-Together, we are working towards a target of being able to offer 1,000 companion places by 2020.
+Emmaus Salford is one of 29 Emmaus communities across the UK, providing a home and meaningful work to more than 800 formerly homeless people.
+In addition to this, there are five emerging groups, working hard to establish new communities.

 Like any flourishing community, Emmaus is most successful when everyone makes a contribution.
 For us, that means working together in the social enterprise, to generate funds needed to support the community and the companions that call it home.
 The core of all of the social enterprises operated by an Emmaus community is its shops and retail businesses.